 Most options can be changed manually in ua_config.h (open62541.h for the single-file release) after the code generation.
 But usually there is no need to adjust them.

 - Release -O2 optimization without debug symbols

 - MinSizeRel -Os optimization without debug symbols

 The SDK logs events of the level defined in UA_LOGLEVEL and above only.
 The logging event levels are as follows:

 - 500: Error

 - 400: Warning

 - 100: Trace

-By default only the shared object libopen62541.so or the library open62541.dll and open62541.dll.a resp. open62541.lib are build.
+By default only the main library shared object libopen62541.so (open62541.dll) or static linking archive open62541.a (open62541.lib) is built.
 Additional artifacts can be specified by the following options:

-- Compile unit tests with Check framework.
-The tests can be executed with
+- Compile unit tests.
+The tests can be executed with make test

 - Generate a self-signed certificate for the server (openSSL required)